 I suffer from back pain, and I can’t tell you how frustrating this can be.
 Tell me if this sounds familiar to you: you invest your time and money in to researching the best piece of equipment, buying that equipment, then waiting for it to arrive in the mail.
 Once it arrives, you realize it just doesn’t do what was promised.
 Now you’re back to square one.

 We’ve all got different priorities when it comes to vibration machines.
-Despite these different priorities, there is a shortlist of best vibration machines that are objectively awesome.
+Despite these different priorities, there are few whole body vibration machines that are objectively awesome.
 No matter whether you are most focused on price, vibration frequency, weight limit, or customizability, we’ve got the best of the best in the list below.

-We know you’ll find our list of the best vibration machines to be insightful!
+We know you’ll find our list to be insightful!

 - What is the Best Whole Body Vibration Machine?